Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

 ![alt text](<Images/Image 33.PNG>)

- Next we'll create a security group to allow access from our EC2 instance to our EFS specicifying the following:
+ Next we'll create a security group to allow access from our EC2 instance to our EFS specifying the following:
  Type: NFS
  Port Range: 2049
  Source: 0.0.0.0/0